Paris - Ile De France

 The Parc des Buttes Chaumont is stunning all year long.

-The extensive variety of plant species indeed results in a stunning display of colours that evolves with the seasons.
+The extensive variety of plant species produces a stunning display of colours that evolves with the seasons.

 The park is an ideal place for a walk or a jog, or simply for relaxing on a bench, read a book or just watch the world go by.